Yan-Oliveira/doc-fao/content/customer-event-ticket-calendar.rst

    - Appointments are displayed in a calendar format.
    - Availability can be seen at a glance.

-Available in Service Package
-   TITANIUM

 Target Groups
    - Service companies that want to visually represent availability
    - Customer service
    - ITSM

+Available in Service Package
+   - TITANIUM

+Package Name in OTRS Package Manager
+   - OTRSCustomerEventTicketCalendar

 ..
 Original content: https://otrs.com/otrs-feature/customer-event-ticket-calendar/